Ranks and insignia of the Reichsbahn: Uniform regulations of 1935

 Rank insignia for paygrades 1–11.

 Rank insignia for paygrades 12–17a and workers.

 Uniform details for paygrades 1-17a.
 Chin straps from top to bottom: Higher and upper career groups, middle career group, lower career group.

 Uniform regulations of 1941

 The first uniform regulations of 1941 exchanged the pips on the epaulets for rosettes.
 They also introduced collar patches denoting career groups.

 Collar patch for railway officials of the middle career group, 1941.

 Rank insignia for a railway official in paygrade 9a/9, serving in Wehrmachts-Verkersdirektion Brüssel (occupied Belgium.
 The yellow armlet denotes him as a combatant according to the law of war.

 Collar patches for railway workers and officials.

+Shoulder boards, collar tabs, tunics, coats, caps, cuff titles and belts according to the 1941 regulations.